-Tom is a pioneering journalist, analyst and social entrepreneur whose leadership has created breakthrough opportunities for stakeholders throughout the sport and health sectors.
+Tom is a pioneering journalist and leader who has created breakthrough content and opportunities for stakeholders throughout the sport, media and health sectors.
 He also is author of the influential book, Game On: The All-American Race to Make Champions of Our Children.

-He founded the Aspen Institute’s Sports & Society Program, the mission of which is to convene leaders, facilitate dialogue and inspire solutions that help sport serve the public interest.
-Two years later, in 2013, he launched Project Play, an initiative that provides stakeholders with tools to build healthy communities through sports.
+In 2011, he founded the Aspen Institute’s Sports & Society Program, the mission of which is to convene leaders, facilitate dialogue and inspire solutions that help sport serve the public interest.
+Two years later, he launched Project Play, an initiative that provides stakeholders with tools to build healthy communities through sports.

-Tom’s work as a journalist has been recognized among the nation’s best and most innovative.
-He left the Seattle Times to join the internet startup Starwave in 1996, helping develop, as deputy editor, the website that later became ESPN.com.
-In 1998, he became the first ESPN reporter to conceptualize and deliver cross-platform enterprise reports.
+Tom’s work as a journalist has been recognized among the nation’s most innovative.
+He started at The Seattle Times and in 1996 joined the internet startup Starwave, helping to develop the website that later became ESPN.com.
+In 1998, he became the first ESPN reporter to create cross-platform enterprise reports.
 His ESPN contributions over 21 years helped build the reputation of the television show Outside the Lines, winning many national honors, including two Emmys, a 2013 Edward R. Murrow Award, and a 2014 Alfred I. duPont/Columbia University Award – ESPN’s first.
 His reports also appeared on SportsCenter, E:60, ABC’s World News Tonight, Good Morning America, and This Week with George Stephanopolous.